zhengruifeng/SparkGBM/README.md

 1, Compatible with current ML/MLlib pipeline

-2, Purely based on Spark, no other dependancy
+2, Purely writen in Scala/Spark, no other dependancy

 3, Relative faster training speed compared with ml.GBT